DavidSantia/tag_api/README.md

 ## Building and Running the System
 First install govvv, clone this project, and start in the `tag_api` directory as shown above.

-Then, run the `build.sh` script to compiles the apps and images.
+Next, run the `build.sh` script to compiles the apps and images.
 ```sh
 cd docker
 ./build.sh